CathalD/BlueCarbon_Eelgrass_Workshop/02_Project_Planning/README.md

 </td>
 <td width="40%">

-On the right, the dashed blue line is the **true value** we're trying to reach.
+On the right side, the top graph is showing "How many samples we need to collect".
+Below, we need our estimate relative to **true value**, the dashed blue line we're trying to reach.
 With only a few samples, our estimate is off and the error range (purple) is wide.
-As samples accumulate, the error shrinks and the estimate closes in on the truth. **That purple band is $E$, your margin of error** — watch it narrow as *n* grows.
+As more samples are done, the map is revealed more, and the error on our graph shrinks. **That purple band is $E$, your margin of error**, watch it narrow as *n* grows.

 </td>
 </tr>
 </table>

-### The takeaway — sampling is a planning tool, not just a reporting one
+### The takeaway

-Probability-based sampling does two jobs for a project:

-- The same methods that let us **estimate something too large to measure** also let us test whether changes *within* or *between* sites are statistically verifiable.
+**Sampling** is a tool for estimating things unfeasible to measure In addition, the same methods that let us **estimate something too large to measure** also let us test whether changes *within* or *between* sites are statistically verifiable.
-- By **rearranging the formula**, we can work backwards — from the precision we want, to the number of samples needed to get there.
+- By **rearranging the formula** (see dropdown menu below), we can work backwards to the number of samples needed to get there

-That second point is what turns statistics into a planning tool.
-The algebra behind it is worth seeing once — but you never have to do it by hand, so it's folded away here.

 <details>
-<summary><b>Rearranging to get Cochran's sample size</b> &nbsp;·&nbsp; <i>show the derivation</i></summary>
+<summary><b>Rearranging the sample estimate to solve sample size</b> &nbsp;·&nbsp; <i>showing the derivation</i></summary>

 <br>